-The SSO or DSO must complete the child exploitation response checklist for partners (see Appendix 5) and refer to the table at the end of the tool to help decide how to proceed.
+The SSO or DSO must complete the child exploitation response checklist for partners (see Appendix 7) and refer to the table at the end of the tool to help decide how to proceed.
 A copy of the completed tool must be kept in the student's child protection records for future reference.
-The SSO/DSO can also refer a student to the monthly Multi-agency Child Exploitation (MACE) meeting (see Appendix 6) if it is felt that the criteria for referral is met and a discussion is warranted please email as below.
+The SSO/DSO can also refer a student to the monthly Multi-agency Child Exploitation (MACE) meeting (see Appendix 8) if it is felt that the criteria for referral is met and a discussion is warranted please email as below.

-Leeds - chs.mace@leeds.gov.uk .
-Bradford - childrens.enquiries@bradford.gov.uk .
-North Yorkshire - <a href="mailto:market-market-mailto:market-mailto:market-mailto:market-mailto:market-mai
+Leeds - chs.mace@leeds.gov.uk

+Bradford - childrens.enquiries@bradford.gov.uk

+North Yorkshire - MACE@northyorks.gov.uk